meltzerpete/git_logger_for_tensorboard/README.md

 ### Viewing the Logs

-If tensorflow is installed, simply go to the `GIT_LOGGER` tab in tensorboard.
+#### If tensorflow is installed

+Simply go to the `GIT_LOGGER` tab in tensorboard.

 ![](https://github.com/meltzerpete/git_logger_for_tensorboard/blob/main/img/Screenshot%202022-12-21%20at%2014.56.48.png)

+Clicking a repository will take you there in the browser, clicking a commit hash will copy it to clipboard, and clicking a patch will download it as a file.

-If tensorflow is not installed, you can view the logs in the terminal by running (ensure you have restarted your shell after installation from pip):
+#### If tensorflow is not installed

+You can view the logs in the terminal by running (ensure you have restarted your shell after installation from pip):

 ```shell